remirobert/Camembert/README.md

 <h4 align="center">Get list of elements in a table</h4>

 For select elements in the tables, you need to perform a request.
-For doing this easily you can use the menu Select.
+For doing this easily you can use the enum Select.

 ```Swift
 enum Select {